enarx-archive/rfcs/rfc#00006-trust-pivot-introduction.md

 ### Trust pivot
-A trust pivot is a component (or set of components) and associated process (that is, algorithm, rather than necessarily executing process) which allows a trust relationship from one entity to another to be transferred, or added, to another entity.
-The validity of the pivot assumes the existence of one or more trust anchors.
+A trust pivot is a component (or set of components) and associated process (that is, algorithm, rather than necessarily executing process) which allows a trust relationship from one entity (trustor
+A) to another (trustee X) to be transferred, or added, to another entity (trustor B), so that trustor B now has the trust relationship to trustee X.  The validity of the pivot assumes the existence of one or more trust anchors.
 The concept of a trust pivot is new, and two examples may help explain it.

 #### A will as a trust pivot
 A will (as in "last will and testament") provides a legal mechanism whereby the ownership and management of property can be passed from one person to another.
+In this case, the trust pivot is the will itself, the trust anchor is the legal recognition by the state of the validity of properly created and registered wills, and the endorsing authority is the state.
 (Note: "Trusts" are another mechanism, but the name is somewhat confusing in this context!).